 Luxury Shopping in Apgujeong and Cheongdam

-This is where you want to go shopping in Seoul for a high-end, luxury fashion experience to epitomize the Gangnam girl style.
+For the ultra-fashionable with big budgets, this is where you want to go shopping in Seoul for a high-end, luxury fashion experience to epitomize the Gangnam girl style.
 To get there, you can take the subway or a taxi to Apgujeong Station (Google Maps, Naver Map).

 You’ll find the big Korean department stores like the Galleria Department Store (343 Apgujeong-ro, Apgujeong-dong, Gangnam-gu, Seoul) which stocks brands like Ferragamo, Gucci, Fendi, and Bottega Veneta.